Kanjirito/simple-manga-downloader/USAGE.md

 SMD conf --change-lang code
 ```

-Toggle if the downloader should use MD@Home (should be kept on unless it causes problems):
+Toggle if the downloader should get the lower quality images (off by default):
 ```
-SMD conf --home
+SMD conf --data-saver
 ```

 Listing available language codes: